thomaswoodcock/thomaswoodcock.github.io/_posts/2020-06-21-a-site-aside.md

 [Inclusive Components](https://inclusive-components.design/), [Every Layout](https://every-layout.dev/) and
 [Andy Bell](https://hankchizljaw.com/).

-It's not perfect, and will be tweaked continuouly, but it does its job.
+It's not perfect, and will be tweaked continuously, but it does its job.